Putin pledges to boost Russian banks' lending power

-"We will capitalise the systemically-important Russian banking organizations more," Putin said at the St Petersburg annual investment forum.
+"We will capitalise the systemically-important Russian banking organisations more," Putin said at the St Petersburg annual investment forum.

 Banks will be able to convert subordinated loans to shares to allow them to expand opportunities in giving loans and to reduce the price of loans, he said.